nusCS2113-AY1819S1/website/admin/project-w11-v13.md

 ### v1.3 Demo

+* We will have a timed-demo.
+You will get 15 minutes to demo your product (not just your features, but the entire product).
-* Optional.
-If you want feedback on your features, you can demo the feature and get feedback from the tutor.
+* Two/three of you can do the demo this week, and the remaining will get a chance next week.
+* Your tutor will provide feedback on the product based on the demo.

 ### v1.3 Testing (PE-1)